If you are experiencing a medical emergency please dial 911 immediately

 Cryotherapy destroys abnormal tissue on the cervix by freezing it.
 Cryotherapy destroys some normal tissue along with the abnormal tissue.
 During cryotherapy, liquid carbon dioxide (CO2), which is very cold, circulates through a probe placed next to the abnormal tissue.
 This freezes the tissue for 2 to 3 minutes.
 It may be allowed to thaw and then be refrozen for another 2 to 3 minutes.
 A single freeze treatment for 5 minutes may also be used.

 Cryotherapy is not adequate treatment if abnormal cells are high in the cervical canal.
-In that case, another treatment, such as a cone biopsy, will be recommended instead of cryotherapy.
+In that case, another treatment, such as a cone biopsy, is recommended instead of cryotherapy.

 Your doctor may use medicine to numb the cervix (cervical block).